Myerscough College: Facilities

 Myerscough College is home to the National Centre for arboriculture, and is recognised internationally for its specialism in this subject.

-There is an international equine arena, a nine-hole golf course and simulated golf training centre, the plant centre, an off-road driving track, nine-hole disc golf course, sports fields and a sports centre and gymnasium, as well as an arboretum, woods, fields, ponds and the River Brock on the site.
+There is an equine arena, a nine-hole golf course and simulated golf training centre, the plant centre, an off-road driving track, nine-hole disc golf course, sports fields and a sports centre and gymnasium, as well as an arboretum, woods, fields, ponds and the River Brock on the site.
 The Frank Peregrine Higher Education Centre was opened in 2006 and extended in 2010.

-In addition, the college houses the Rural Business Centre, which provides support for rural business in the form of courses, advice, links and the Rural Business Incubator for startup businesses.
+The college houses the Rural Business Centre, which provides support for rural business in the form of courses, advice, links and the Rural Business Incubator for start-up businesses.

 The sports centre, which cost £1.8M, was opened in 2004, and contains a golf studio.
 In May 2007, the college opened a milking parlour at Lodge Farm which can facilitate 50 cows at one time, which the college stated showed their long-term commitment to agriculture.
 A further development in sport came in 2016 with the opening of the High Performance Sports Centre.
 The state-of-the-art facility cost £3.2 million and complements the College's existing Sports Centre.
 The works consisted of the demolition and removal of an existing Sportsturf centre and workshop, as well as the demolition of a derelict, disused pavilion, to make way for the erection of the new build, which includes a purpose-built hall as well as a Strength & Conditioning suite and offices, and a separate new Sportsturf Management facility.

-In 2017, the College opened its Food and Farming Innovation and Technology (FFIT) Centre, a sector-leading centre of excellence for industry training and research in beef production.
-On the site of Myerscough's Lodge Farm, the FFIT is a major flagship build for agriculture and associated courses at Myerscough.
-The main FFIT Centre consists of a red brick, two-storey building to house the research and teaching facilities that link with the various technologies in the nearby Livestock Innovation Centre and farm.
-The FFIT Centre also boasts facilities to support food research and development with the aim of creating a resource that both local businesses and students can use to investigate opportunities to process and add value to on-farm produce.
+In 2017, the College opened its Food and Farming Innovation and Technology (FFIT) Centre for industry training and research in beef production.
+The main FFIT Centre is a red brick, two-storey building to house the research and teaching facilities that link with the various technologies in the nearby Livestock Innovation Centre and farm.
 This includes specialist teaching, demonstration and research facilities including a teaching laboratory, soil laboratory, instrumentation room, production development kitchen, as well as a conference room, general teaching rooms, offices, a dining area and changing facilities.